Educational Funding, Scholarships and Awards

 No interest accumulates on your loans as long as you are a full-time student, and you don’t have to start paying back your loans until six months after you stop being a full-time student.
 If at any time you can’t make your payments, student loan programs offer a Repayment Assistance Plan.

-In recognition of your dedication and hard work, you may be eligible for many scholarships, awards and bursaries.
+In recognition of dedication and hard work, students may be eligible for many scholarships, awards and bursaries.

 MacEwan University’s scholarships recognize academic excellence, while awards also recognize students’ involvement and service in the community.
-Many dedicated students who face financial challenges may benefit from MacEwan University’s bursaries, which are issued on the basis of financial need and good academic standing.
+Many dedicated students who face financial challenges may benefit from MacEwan University’s bursaries, which are issued based on financial need and good academic standing.

-In the 2016/2017 academic year, the Student Awards Office managed the distribution of over seven million dollars, from internal and external sources, to more than 5,000 students.
-To see the scholarships, awards and bursaries offered to MacEwan University students visit MacEwan.ca/Scholarships.
-To apply, go to MyPortal.MacEwan.ca and check your To Do List for applications.
+In the 2018/2019 academic year, the Student Awards Office distributed over seven and a half million dollars, from internal and external sources, to more than 5,000 students.
+All scholarships, awards and bursaries offered to MacEwan University students can be found at MacEwan.ca/Scholarships.
+To apply, go to myStudentSystem and check the To Do List for applications.

 Other Funding Options

-Depending on your educational/career goal, financial need and/or personal situation, there may be other options to help you finance your education such as:
+Depending on a student’s educational or career goals, financial need and/or personal situation, there may be other options for financing their education, such as:

 - Advancing Futures Bursary